 It is the hope of Vista Grande United Church of Christ to allow every member to be part of decision making AND it is the desire of the congregation to work by consensus.
 We recognize, however, that sometimes votes must be taken, and that in order for the church to grow in faithful service to our Lord, some folks must be charged with the task of managing the affairs of the church.

-Managing the affairs of the church is only a minor role of the Steering Committee.
+Managing the affairs of the church is only a minor role of the Executive Council.
 More importantly, they are charged with the responsibilities of exploring and offering ways to act out the Church’s vision and goals, and with keeping the membership informed of its actions and opportunities for ministry.

-The Steering Committee members, made up of the 4 members and 5 officers, are installed into his/her respective offices at our Annual Meeting in January.
-The 2016 Steering Committee consists of:
+The Executive Council members, made up of the 4 members and 5 officers, are installed into his/her respective offices at our Annual Meeting in January.
+The 2016 Executive Council consists of:

 - Financial Secretary: John Tinsley

 Our Constitution and By Laws, which identifies us and provides our governing document, is currently in Revision 4.6 as last modified and voted upon by the congregation effective Jan 26, 2014:

 Constitution and By Laws

 Our vision is to enhance and expand our partnership with the community through our: commitment to effective missions; progressive biblical theology; open and affirming status; and genuine gospel directed action so as to authentically live into our relationship with our Beloved.